The Lab Team

 Degrees

-PhD in Clinical Psychology, Ryerson University
+PhD in Clinical Psychology, Toronto Metropolitan University

-MA in Clinical Psychology, Ryerson University
+MA in Clinical Psychology, Toronto Metropolitan University

-BA(Honours) in Psychology, Ryerson University
+BA in Psychology, Toronto Metropolitan University

 Research Interests

 Molly’s research interests broadly include the exploration of psychological factors that maintain disordered eating behaviours, as well as the treatment of eating disorders and obesity.
 Her Master’s thesis investigated the clinical correlates and antecedents of subjective binge eating (i.e., experiencing a sense of loss of control while eating, although the amount of food consumed is not unusually large).
-Specifically, investigated the relationship between problematic cognitions and the subjective appraisal of loss of control over eating, as well as the cognitive and emotional factors that precipitate subjective binge eating, in order to identify targets for treatment.
-Her dissertation examined a tool developed at the Toronto Western Hospital Bariatric Surgery Program called the Bariatric Interprofessional Psychosocial Assessment of Suitability Scale (BIPASS) and found that it predicted binge eating, quality of life, and weight regain following surgery.
+Specifically, she investigated the relationship between problematic cognitions and the subjective appraisal of loss of control over eating, as well as the cognitive and emotional factors that precipitate subjective binge eating, in order to identify targets for treatment.
+Her doctoral dissertation examined a tool developed at the Toronto Western Hospital Bariatric Surgery Program called the Bariatric Interprofessional Psychosocial Assessment of Suitability Scale (BIPASS) and found that it predicted binge eating, quality of life, and weight regain following surgery.

 Research Support